Homemade chocolate peanut butter spread - this is a decadent yet healthy chocolate nut butter.

 Tips for making nut butter

-- Making nut butter in the Thermomix will take less than 5 minutes but probably longer in other food processors.
-Be patient; it will happen, and the nuts will turn to nut butter eventually.
+When making a big batch, use what you need for the chocolate spread and refrigerate or freeze the rest.
+Making nut butter in the Thermomix takes less than 5 minutes, but it might take longer in other processors.
+Be patient; the nuts will turn into nut butter eventually.

 How to make chocolate peanut butter?

-- Melt the chocolate in a double boiler or bain-marie.
+- Step #1: Melt the chocolate in a double boiler or bain-marie.

-- Add the coconut oil and stir until incorporated.
+- Step #2: Add the coconut oil and stir until incorporated.

-- The chocolate nut butter is runnier than shop-bought spreads.
-That is the way it is supposed to be, don't assume that the recipe went wrong.
+The chocolate nut butter is runnier than shop-bought spreads.
+That is how it should be; don't assume that the recipe went wrong.
 It is still set enough for you to spread it but also runny enough to use as a dip.

 How to store?

 - Keep at room temperature.
-If kept in the fridge, the spread will harden, and you will have to let it come to room temperature before serving.
+If kept in the fridge, the spread will harden, and you must let it come to room temperature before serving.

-- The homemade chocolate spread will keep for about 2 weeks at room temperature, but it never ever lasted so long in our house.
+- The homemade chocolate spread will last about 2 weeks at room temperature, but it never lasted so long in our house.

-- If making several jars, keep the ones that are still unopened in the fridge and let them come to room temperature before serving.
+- If you make several jars, keep the unopened ones in the fridge and let them come to room temperature before serving.
 The jars of chocolate spread will keep for 3-4 weeks in the fridge.

 - You can also freeze the jars for a couple of months.